Introduction

 sudo apt-get update && sudo apt-get upgrade

-In some (single node) installations the limit for allowed open files needs to be increased for Business Hub to function properly.
-We recommend to increase the limit by running the following command on the host VM.
+In single node installations the limit for allowed open files needs to be increased on the host VM for Business Hub to function properly.

 sudo sysctl fs.inotify.max_user_instances=8192